 In music, we use the word dynamics to describe the volume of music.

-But, rather than using words like loud and quiet, we use different Italian terms and symbols to describe the volume of the piece.
+But, rather than using words like loud and soft, we use different Italian terms and symbols to describe the volume of the piece.

 We group the musical terms for dynamics into two different categories: